hw2-archive/upt/README.md

 2. The commands are the same of original UPT but the binary is called "upt" to avoid collisions

-### Actually upt supports:
+## Actually upt supports:

+### CUSTOM PATHS:
-* the installation of packages that use forward slashes in names.
+  the installation of packages that use forward slashes in names.
 So you can use:

 > upt install vendor/lib/mylib"  -> this package will be installed in same path specified by the name

 ______

+### GIT FOR DEVS:
-* you can keep .git folder when not in **--production mode.** This allow you to work with your repository.
+  you can keep .git folder when not in **--production** mode.
+This allow you to work with your repository.

 NOTE: you **MUST** know that after an update/install --force the .git folder will be **replaced with new one** from the repository.
 If you want avoid it atm, you need to add ".git" entry in
 "keep" upt.json array ( read below )
 ______

+### AUTO DEP.
+NAME:
-* you can use the special character "%" for dependencies name to use original package name as directory instead of specifying it.
+   you can use the special character "%" for dependencies name to use original package name as directory
+    instead of specifying it.
 However the dependency name must be defined and be unique for json consistency.
 Ex:

 ```json